shumwaymark/sentinelcam/README.rst

 SentienlCam endeavors to always capture as much image detail as possible.
 As noted above in the *Data Model* discussion, individual image frames require much more space than a compressed video format.
 The computer vision technology underpinning this design is based on the analysis of two-dimensional images.
-A high capture rate provides more data for analysis and modeling, reducing the likelyhood that key details might be missed.
-This also allows for generating high quality full motion archival videos.
+The intent is to capture high-resolution ground-truth data, reducing the likelyhood that key details might be missed.
+This is helpful for analysis and modeling, while also allowing for the production of high-quality full-motion archival videos.

 There can be multiple objects of interest moving through the field of view simultaneously.
 Collected logging data can include geometry, classification, and possibly labeling.
 This could